revolist/revogrid-docs/gantt/erp-gantt.md

 - baseline-versus-current delivery analysis;
 - filters and views for a plant, department, portfolio, or order.

 RevoGrid Gantt adds scheduling to a virtualized, editable grid foundation.
-ERP teams can keep domain columns and product actions in the task table rather than forcing users into a separate project-management interface.
+ERP teams can keep domain columns and product actions in the task table, giving planners one place to understand the commitment, the work behind it, and what needs attention next.

 ## Integration boundaries to validate

 The ERP should remain the system of record.
 Define which scheduling fields can be edited, which are calculated, and how conflicts are returned when another user or backend process changes a work order.
 Use cancellable events and validation to block moves that violate ERP rules, then persist accepted changes through your existing services.
+This keeps the planning experience close to the people doing the work without weakening the controls around operational data.

 For scale, benchmark a real project hierarchy with representative dependencies and custom cells.
 Rendering virtualization does not eliminate the cost of resource leveling, dependency propagation, API updates, or cross-project portfolio calculations.
 See the [large-dataset Gantt guide](/gantt/javascript-gantt-large-datasets) for a practical test plan.